A robust, scalable K-statistic for quantifying immune cell clustering in spatial proteomics data: Introduction

+The challenges discussed in Section \ref{sec:science} underscore the need for a method that can adjust for spatial inhomogeneity while preserving meaningful biological signal.
+In particular, we seek to enable scientifically valid inference about the spatial colocalization of B cells and macrophages and its association with patient survival in HGSOC.

-To address these limitations, we propose a novel, computationally efficient $K$-based method for summarizing and conducting inference on the spatial organization of cells in spatial proteomics data, designed to be robust against sample inhomogeneity.
-Our method, termed \textbf{K} adjustment by \textbf{A}nalytical \textbf{M}oments of the \textbf{P}ermutation distribution (\textit{KAMP}), leverages the first and second moments of the distribution of Ripley's $K$ under all possible permutations of cell labels.
-This approach serves two analytical goals in our HGSOC dataset: (1) The first moment provides an empirical estimate of $K_0(r)$ for each sample.
-By subtracting this estimate from the observed $\hat{K}_s(r)$, we obtain a measure of spatial clustering that can be extracted as a covariate for downstream patient-level modeling.
+To this end, we propose a novel, computationally efficient $K$-based method.
+Our method, designed to be robust against sample inhomogeneity and termed \textbf{K} adjustment by \textbf{A}nalytical \textbf{M}oments of the \textbf{P}ermutation distribution (\textit{KAMP}), leverages the first and second moments of the distribution of Ripley's $K$ under all possible permutations of cell labels. \textit{KAMP} serves two main analytical goals in our HGSOC dataset: (1) The first moment provides an empirical estimate of $K_0(r)$ for each sample.
+By subtracting this estimate from the observed $\hat{K}_s(r)$, we obtain a measure of spatial clustering that can be extracted as a covariate for downstream survival analysis.
 (2) The second moment (variance) enables the construction of an asymptotically normal test to determine whether $\hat{K}_s(r)$ significantly deviates from $K_0(r)$ for each sample.

-As a whole, our proposed \textit{KAMP} method enables accurate spatial analysis of proteomics data both within and across samples while accommodating inhomogeneity due to tissue degradation.
-Given the scale of our data, which includes over 1.5 million cells in the HGSOC dataset, computational efficiency is crucial; fortunately, by deriving analytic expressions for these moments and asymptotic properties, our method eliminates the need for actual permutations, making it exceptionally fast.
-The remainder of this paper is structured as follows: Section \ref{sec:lit_review} presents a review of relevant literature; Section \ref{sec:methods} details our method; Section \ref{sec:simulations} shows simulation results, and in Section \ref{sec:results} analyze the HGSOC data.
-We conclude with a discussion in Section \ref{sec:discussion}.
+As a whole, our proposed \textit{KAMP} method enables accurate spatial analysis of proteomics data both within and across samples while accounting for inhomogeneity.
+Given the scale of our data, which includes over 1.5 million cells, computational efficiency is crucial.
+Fortunately, by deriving analytic expressions for these moments and asymptotic properties, our method eliminates the need for actual permutations, making it fast.
+The codes for implementing the proposed method and reproducing the simulations are available on GitHub at \url{https://github.com/hoseungs/KAMP}.